Volunteers Make it Happen!!

 Feedback is a very important tool in order to continue or improve the event for the future.
 Your duties will involve interaction with the spectators of the Parade, as well distributing a quick Parade Evaluation with some simple and direct questions about the experience, and any comments or suggestions for next year’s Parade.

 With so many exciting things going on, there are always miscellaneous tasks and areas which can use an extra hand.
-Duties within this position would include parking lot control, handing out Parade certificates to the Parade participants, assisting in set up, crowd control along the Parade route, or possibly jumping in as an extra mascot in the Parade.
+Duties within this position would include parking lot control, directing spectators to the complimentary bus, assisting in set up, or crowd control along the Parade route.
 Wherever it is you are needed, you will play an important role to help the Parade and activities run smoothly and safely.

 Volunteer Code of Conduct